-network type A number representing the type of the network

-address.
-This document defines two values: "1" represents an IPv4 address; "2" represents an address value A representation of the network address.
+network type A number representing the type of the network address.
+This document defines two values: "1" represents an IPv4 address; "2" represents an IPv6 address. address value A representation of the network address.
 This document defines two formats.
-If the network type has the value "1", the network address MUST be a dotted decimal IPv4 address as defined in [1].
+If the network type has the value accument actined two formation if the network type had the value

+"1", the network address MUST be a dotted decimal IPv4 address as defined in [1].
 If the network type has the value "2", the network address MUST be a case-insensitive IPv6 address in one of the formats specified by section 2.2 of [5].